josephhilby/HackPlusPlus/docs/introduction.md

 ::: tip A-Instruction (Address or Constant)

-A opcode of `0` will denote an `a_instruction`, with the remaining 15 bits as the binary value of an integer between `0` and `32,767`.
+An opcode of `0` will denote an `a_instruction`, with the remaining 15 bits encoding an integer between `0` and `32,767`.
-This integer could be used as an address in RAM or ROM, or constant value to be loaded in a register to be computed.
+This integer could be used as an address in RAM or ROM, or constant value to be loaded and computed.

 ```
-0b 0vvv vvvv vvvv vvvv
+0b 0 vvv vvvv vvvv vvvv
    ^      address
 ```

 :::

 ::: tip C-Instruction (Compute or Control)

-A opcode of `1` will denote a `c_instruction`, the following two `ones` are unused, and the remaining groups (a, comp, dest, and jump) will control the desired ALU computation, RAM destination for the result, and ROM jump criteria.
-This will be expanded on later.
+An opcode of `1` will denote a `c_instruction`, the following two `ones` are unused, and the remaining groups (a, comp, dest, and jump) will control the desired ALU computation, RAM destination, or ROM jump criteria. _This will be expanded on later_.

 ```
-0b 111 a c1 c2 c3 c4 c5 c6 d1 d2 d3 j1 j2 j3
+0b 1 11 a c1 c2 c3 c4 c5 c6 d1 d2 d3 j1 j2 j3
    ^           comp           dest     jump
 ```

 :::

-::: warning Trap Vector
+::: warning Trap Vector (The Magic Address)

-Our addressable RAM space ends at `0x6000`, leaving a reserved "hole" in the A-Instruction address space from `0x6001` to `0x7FFF`.
-We designate the final address, `0x7FFF`, as a "Magic Address."
-To prevent user program conflicts, our assembler prohibits user programs from referencing this location-the last addressable word in ROM.

-For the sacrifice of a single instruction word, we gain a dedicated parallel `32K` instruction space for the OS.
-When the CPU detects a jump to `0x7FFF`—triggered by the sequence `@32767` followed by `0;JMP`—it triggers an atomic context switch:
+When the CPU detects a jump to `0x7FFF`—initiated by the sequence `@32767` `0;JMP`—it triggers an atomic context switch:

-- The Switch: The CPU intercepts the jump and toggles the `kernel flag` bit.
+- **The Intercept:** The CPU intercepts the jump and toggles the `kernel flag` bit.
-- Bank Switching: This bit-flip redirects the Instruction module, instantly swapping the active ROM bank between User and Kernel modes.
+- **ROM Switching:** This bit-flip redirects the `Instruction()` module, instantly swapping the active ROM bank between User and Kernel.

-This implementation provides a hardened, hardware-enforced barrier that isolates application logic from system resources while effectively doubling our total instruction capacity.
+_`0x7FFF` is an unused `Memory()` address and the final addressable `Instruction()`.
+To prevent conflicts, our assembler prohibits assembled programs from referencing this location outside of a context switch.
+So, for the sacrifice of a single instruction word, we gain a dedicated parallel instruction space for the OS._

 :::